mcharouk/aws/Certification/machinelearning.md

 ## Drift types

 * Data quality drift : Production data differs than training data
-* Model quality drift : predicted labels differ from actual ground truth
+* Model quality drift : predicted labels differ from actual ground truth.
+Often a consequence of the other types of drift.
 * Bias drift
   * Training data too small or not representative
   * Training data has societal assumptions